jewettg/Neo6502_Code/README.md

-# Neo6502_Code
+# Neo6502 Code Collection
-A repository of example code, tools, helpful scripts for the Neo6502 computer
+A repository of example code, tools, helpful scripts for the Neo6502 computer.